 Device profiles can be sent to devices and device groups, and apply device settings to the entire device.

-iPhone, iPad, and Apple TV have no way to recognize more than one user, so configuration profiles created from iOS, iPadOS, and tvOS payloads and settings are always device profiles.
+iPhone, iPad, Apple TV, and Apple Watch have no way to recognize more than one user, so configuration profiles created from iOS, iPadOS, tvOS, and watchOS payloads and settings are always device profiles.
 Although iPadOS profiles are device profiles, iPad devices configured for Shared iPad can support profiles based on the device or the user.